 In people with multiple sclerosis (MS), the immune system attacks the protective coating of nerve fibers, causing communication problems between the brain and the rest of the body.

-Though Pryor credited MS with ending his prolific movie career, he continued to perform his very popular comedy acts.
+Although the comic said that MS was responsible for ending his prolific movie career, he continued to perform his very popular comedy acts.

-Richard Pryor sadly died in 2005 after a heart attack, but he remains one of the most well-known celebrities to have lived his life to the full and maintained a successful career while having MS.
+Richard Pryor died in 2005 after a heart attack.
+However, he remains one of the most well-known celebrities to have maintained a successful and influential career while living with MS.

 Walter Williams, a founding member of the music group The O'Jays, has been living with MS since 1983.

-Williams made it a top priority to take care of his body.
-He exercised and ate healthful food to help strengthen his body and fight against the MS. Now in his 70s, Williams has been able to keep up his performance schedule with the help of medicine and lifestyle changes.
+He made taking care of his body a top priority, exercising regularly and following a balanced, healthful diet to help strengthen his body and counter the effects of MS. Now, at over 70 years old, Williams has been able to maintain his performance schedule and stay active with the help of medication and lifestyle changes.